arangodb/docs/3.10/aql/graphs-traversals.md

 were specified only once.
 Specifying the same edge collection is only allowed when the collections do not have conflicting traversal directions.

-ArangoSearch Views cannot be used as edge collections.
+Views cannot be used as edge collections.

 ### Traversing in mixed directions